Drug and Substance Checking Legislation Act 2020

 The Problem – Section 12 and Festival Organisers

 It is illegal to provide a venue for people to take drugs.

 Section 12 of the Act makes it a crime to “knowingly permits any premises … to be used for” crimes against the Misuse of Drugs Act.
 What does this mean in practice?
-Does having a drug testing service at a event mean that the event organiser is permitting their event to be used for taking drugs?
-We don’t know and that’s the legal grey area.
+Does having a drug testing service at a event meant that the event organiser was permitting their event to be used for taking drugs?
+We don’t know and that was the legal grey area.

-No-one has yet been prosecuted for this in New Zealand but being found guilty under Section 12 could lead to ten years in prison for an event organiser.
+No-one has yet been prosecuted for this in New Zealand, but being found guilty under Section 12 could have lead to ten years in prison for an event organiser.
 Understandably, many festival organisers are not willing to take this risk.

-When we are at events, we will work with the event organisers to be as discreet as they request us to be.
-This means our signage is not explicit and our service is generally advertised by word of mouth.
-If, for instance, we find particularly harmful substances, we cannot publicise that widely amongst event-goers.
+When we were at events, we worked with the event organisers to be as discreet as they requested us to be.
+This means our signage was not explicit and our service was generally advertised by word of mouth.
+If, for instance, we find particularly harmful substances, we couldn’t publicise that widely amongst event-goers.
 This is frustrating and it limits our reach and impact.
-However, we do not want to put event organisers at any more legal risk than is necessary.
+However, we did not want to put event organisers at any more legal risk than is necessary.